Skip to content

 2. Lint and type-check the backend app slice

-3. Run backend app tests against a local PostgreSQL sidecar
+3. Run backend app tests with 100% line and branch coverage against a local PostgreSQL sidecar

 Further reading